-MDCC offers a full-tuition scholarship per semester (including summer school) to dependents and spouses of full-time faculty and staff, as well as to dependents and spouses of full-time Mississippi Community College Board (MCCB) employees.
+MDCC offers a full-tuition scholarship per semester (including summer school) to dependents and spouses of full-time faculty and staff, as well as to dependents and spouses of full-time Mississippi

+Community College Board (MCCB) employees.
 To remain eligible, the student must maintain a 2.0 or higher grade point average on earned credit.
 Eligible dependents who also qualify for other institutionally funded tuition scholarships (academic, activity, athletics, etc.) maybe asked to choose which scholarship best meets his/her financial needs.
-Institutionally-funded tuition scholarships, including this scholarship, cannot be "stacked."
+Institutionally-funded tuition based scholarships, including this scholarship, cannot be "stacked."
 If another institutionally funded tuition scholarship is accepted, this scholarship allows a book and supply allowance of up to \$500.00 per year.
 If the dependent student receives funds from an outside scholarship (Example: WIA) which pays tuition and other specific expenses, the student should contact the financial aid office for assistance in calculating eligibility for the MDCC and MCCB Dependent Scholarship.
 Remember this scholarship only covers charges generated by credit hour generating courses.

 MDCC and Delta State University have established a tuition exchange program for dependent children of full-time faculty and staff.
 The Tuition Exchange (TE) Scholarship allows three (3) MDCC students who are legal dependents of full-time MDCC faculty/staff and who graduated from MDCC to attend DSU with a 50% tuition remission for an undergraduate program of study.
 The date such scholarship request is received in the office of Human Resources will determine the order of approval.
 To be eligible, students must meet the academic standards and criteria for admission to Delta State University.
 Selected students must be admitted as full-time students in an undergraduate degree program.
 This scholarship is available for a maximum of two years (four semesters) of full-time academic study and can be applied to fall and spring semesters (summer is excluded).
 Selected students are expected to meet the satisfactory academic progress standards of DSU for continuation of scholarship eligibility.
-Scholarship forms should be submitted $\underline{4}$ weeks in advance of the semester requested for tuition remission.
+Scholarship forms should be submitted 4 weeks in advance of the semester requested for tuition remission.
+Scholarship forms must be submitted four weeks in advance of the semester requested for tuition remission along with proof of legal guardianship for dependent children and marriage license for an employee's spouse.